Signbank/FinSL-signbank/README.md

-**Store *Sign language* Gloss data with videos.**
+**Manage your sign language dictionaries and/or corpuses.**

-FinSL-signbank is a web application that helps in organizing glosses and makes the annotation process of *sign languages* faster and more efficient.
+FinSL-signbank is a web application that stores and helps you organize your sign language corpus or dictionary.
+The aim is to make building a corpus/dictionary easier, faster and more efficient, including the annotation process of *sign languages*.

 Documentation is available at [https://github.com/Signbank/FinSL-signbank/wiki][wiki]